paycoreio/docs/docs/connectors/ukrgasbank/index.md

 * Jump to the *AccountToCard* section --> *Terminals* tab --> *Add new terminal*.

 !!! caution
-    Be sure to specify a whitelist IP address for requests.
+    Be sure to specify [whitelist IP addresses](/integration/ips/) for requests.

     Each terminal must be added separately.